Some Ballroom morsels!

 Waltz

-As you may have guessed this Waltz has a shared history with the Viennese Waltz.
-A dance called the Landler becomes popular in Austria in the early nineteenth century - it's a variation of the German Waltzen danced to slower music.
-And while that's going on, a dance called the Boston develops in America a few decades later.
-So you blend all of that together and, early in the twentieth century, the present Waltz style develops in England.
-Now remember, the Germans and Austrians call this one "the English or Slow Waltz" because they call the Viennese Waltz just "the Waltz"!
+The Waltz has a shared history with the Viennese Waltz.
+A dance called the Landler became popular in Austria in the early 1800s - a variation of the German Waltzen danced to slower music.
+A dance called the Boston developed in America a few decades later.
+That all blends together and, early in the 1900s, the present Waltz style develops in England.
+The Germans and Austrians often call this one "the English or Slow Waltz" because they call the Viennese Waltz just "the Waltz".

 Waltz timing: 3 beats per bar - 30 bars per minute - count 123 etc